Tinashe: 2024–present: Quantum Baby and Popstar

-In January 2024, Tinashe was announced as part of the line-up for festival Coachella, performing both weekends in April.
-She performed on NPR Tiny Desk on February 9, 2024.

-Tinashe released the single "Nasty" on April 12, 2024, as the lead single for her new album.
+In January 2024, Tinashe was announced as part of the lineup for festival Coachella, performing both weekends in April.
+She performed on NPR Tiny Desk on February 9.
+On April 12, Tinashe released the single "Nasty", as the lead single for her then upcoming seventh album.
 The song achieved viral success after appearing in a dance video on TikTok.
-On June 12, 2024, sge performed the song on Jimmy Kimmel Live!.
-The track peaked at number 61 on the Billboard Hot 100 and reached number 1 on the US Rhythmic Radio Chart, marking her second number one.
-"Nasty" was named TikTok's number 1 Song of the Summer in the United Kingdom, and number 2 in the United States.

-On August 16, Tinashe released her seventh studio album, Quantum Baby, part two of a three-album trilogy starting with BB/Ang3l.
-Quantum Baby was reviewed positively.
-She also announced the 2024-2025 Match My Freak: World Tour, spanning across North America, Europe, Australia and Asia.
-In May 2025, American DJ Disco Lines shared a snippet of a remix to Tinashe's 2024 song "No Broke Boys".
-It gained viral traction on TikTok.
-Released on June 6, 2025, the song charted at number 39 on the Billboard Hot 100, marking Disco Line's first and Tinashe's sixth overall entry on the chart.
-The song also reached number 1 on the US Hot Dance/Electronic Songs chart.
+On June 12, she performed the song on Jimmy Kimmel Live!.
+It peaked at number 61 on the Billboard Hot 100 and reached number 1 on the US Rhythmic Radio Chart, marking her second number one.
+"Nasty" was named TikTok's number 1 Song of the Summer in the United Kingdom and number 2 in global.
+On August 16, Tinashe released her seventh studio album, Quantum Baby, part two of a three-album trilogy starting with BB/Ang3l; Quantum Baby received positive reviews from critics.
+In support the album, she embarked on the 2024–2025 Match My Freak: World Tour, spanning across North America, Europe, Australia and Asia.
+In May 2025, American DJ Disco Lines shared a snippet of a remix to Tinashe's 2024 song "No Broke Boys", and the remix gained viral traction on TikTok.
+Released on June 6, the remix charted at number 39 on the Hot 100 and number 2 on the UK singles chart.
+It also reached number 1 on the US Hot Dance/Electronic Songs chart.

+In April 2026, Tinashe began teasing her then upcoming single during her DJ set at Coachella.
+On June 5, she released "Too Easy" as the lead single of her eighth studio album.
+The second single, "Crash Out", followed on July 16; Tinashe simultaneously announced the release date and cover art of her eighth studio album, Popstar.
+It was released on September 25 with 16 songs through Nice Life Recording Company and Atlantic Records.

 Artistry

-Musical style and influences

 I write a lot of it in my car, that's just a very inspiring place to listen to music.
 I think it puts me in the zone.
 I just think of melodies usually and then lyrics come after.
 Sometimes really easily, and then sometimes I'll have a melody for a week before I come up with any lyrics so it just kind of depends.